nathandao/polyglot/README.md

 Polyglot
 ===================

-Basic web crawler that index all paragraphs of a site and return a list of words used on the site and their numbers of occurrences.
+Basic web crawler that index all paragraphs of a site, return the list of top words used and their numbers of occurrences.

 ----------